aridjayarecipes/cutesrecipes.web.app/content/post/2099-easiest-way-to-make-ultimate-cheesy-banana-chickpeas-paratha-with-peanut-chutney.md

 1. Chickpeas peanut cheese banana paratha is ready.

-Make sure not to over pulse as peanuts may leave it's oil.
+Make sure not to over pulse as peanuts may leave it&#39;s oil.
 Put sugar in a non stick pan on medium.
 Red chickpea salad High protein salad Corn and peas creamy salad Sprouted Horsegram sundal.
 Crispy paneer dosa Dhirdi(G) Blueberry banana pineseed pancake (G) Tomato cheela Onion oats Onion paratha Onion cheese paratha Mughlai paratha Corn Paratha (G) Rajma Paratha Chana dal.
 Fresh Chickpeas Paratha Recipe Author: Prathibha

 So that is going to wrap this up with this exceptional food cheesy banana chickpeas paratha with peanut chutney recipe.
 Thanks so much for reading.
 I am sure that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!